zzzyyyxxxmmm/basics/microservice/k8s/README.md

 You can add additional expressions to the selector.
 As in the example, each expression must contain a key, an operator, and possibly (depending on the operator) a list of values.
 You’ll see four valid operators:
 * In—Label’s value must match one of the specified values.
 * NotIn—Label’s value must not match any of the specified values.
-* Exists—Pod must include a label with the specified key (the value isn’t importannt).
+* Exists—Pod must include a label with the specified key (the value isn’t importannt.
 When using this operator, you shouldn’t specify the values field.
 * DoesNotExist—Pod must not include a label with the specified key.
 The values property must not be specified.